Addiction In Rochester

 2016 saw a rise again in Olmsted County.
 Bringing the death count to 29.

 With the rise in stimulants and the potential danger of synthetic opioids, it is more important than ever to find recovery for people suffering from addiction.
-At any point, someone one can be dealt something that they don’t know about and overdose on a substance they never wanted.
+At any point, someone one can be dealt something lace with non-disclosed substance which lead to overdose.
 If you believe someone you love suffers from an addiction, do not be afraid to reach out.
-There are dedicated treatment providers waiting to guide you through the next steps to reclaiming your life.
+For more information, contact a treatment provider today.